BradCraftMC/BradCraft/README.md

 - Main creator of the pack.

 Tater
-- Helped with OptiFine features.
+- Helped with major features of BradCraft.
+- Fall Dude and Impostor OptiFine models.
 - Potato textures.
+- Taco textures.

 Brad
 - Recorded sounds.